oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

 7. Snapshot controlfile for RAC Database.

-   This is not applicable for the source database that you have provisioned in this lab, However if your source is an Oracle RAC database then follow below steps.
+   This step does not apply to the source database you have provisioned in this lab.

+   Follow the below steps for a source database which is RAC enabled.

    If the source is an Oracle RAC database, and SNAPSHOT CONTROLFILE is not on a shared location, configure SNAPSHOT CONTROLFILE to point to a shared location on all Oracle RAC nodes to avoid the ORA-00245 error during backups to Oracle Object Store.